 Q. Is Facebook, Inc. involved with the Wheel Options promotion?

-No. We’re promoting Wheel Options via Facebook for the first time, but conducting the prize drawings through a third-party application in order to comply with Facebook policies.
+No. We’re promoting Wheel Options via Facebook, but conducting the prize drawings through a third-party application in order to comply with Facebook policies.

 Q. Why am I required to provide my email address and date of birth for the Facebook prize drawing?

 We need your email so that we can contact you should you be a prize drawing winner.
 We need your date of birth to confirm that you are eligible for a prize.